WiseGuru/MaxwellCTI/src/site/notes/BHIS Antisyphon and Webinars/BlackHills SOC Core/BHIS SOCC Notes.md

 		- Don't resolve hostname
 	- `-r <file>`
 		- Identify the file you're reading from
-- Like Wireshark, you can also filter output by host and port
+- Like Wireshark, you can also filter output by net, host, and/or port
 	- `tcpdump host 192.168.1.2 port 80`
+	- `tcpdump net 192.168.1.0/24 port 445`
 - **CRITICALLY**, the output can be managed more easily when piped to various Linux commands
 	- [[Tool Deep-Dives/less\|less]]
 	- [[Tool Deep-Dives/grep\|grep]]